 "Something is broken with SEC oversight," he wrote.

-Shares of the electric carmaker dipped 0.3 percent to close at $297.86, paring losses from an early sell-off fuelled by concern among investors that Musk had reopened his feud with the regulator.
+Shares of the electric carmaker dipped 2.6 percent to $291 in trading before the bell, signaling concern among investors that Musk had reopened his feud with the regulator.

 The company`s only junk bond also dipped 0.75 points to a cash price of 87.75 in thin trading, still some way off last year`s lows.